Ticino: World heritage sites

-Ticino hosts two World Heritage Sites: the Three Castles of Bellinzona and Monte San Giorgio.

 Film

-During the second week of August, Locarno is host to the Locarno International Film Festival, Switzerland's most prestigious.
+During the second week of August, Locarno is host to the Locarno International Film Festival, Switzerland's most prestigious film festival.

 Music

 Estival Jazz, a free open-air jazz festival, is held in Lugano and Mendrisio in late June and July.
 Another jazz festival is held in Ascona.
 Rabadan is the major carnival festival of the canton.
 It has been ongoing now for more than 150 years.

 Traditional folk music of Ticino also distinguishes itself from that of northern Switzerland.
 Among traditional instruments are the accordion, the guitar and, since the 19th century, the mandolin.
 Duos and trios with mandolin and guitar typically accompany regional folk songs.
 However, like most of Switzerland, Ticino has a long brass-band tradition.
 A regional, reduced version, is the bandella, an ensemble consisting of brass instruments and clarinets.

 Media

 Newspapers and magazines published in Ticino include Corriere del Ticino, LaRegione Ticino, Giornale del Popolo, Il Mattino della Domenica, Il Caffè (newspaper), L'Informatore, and the German-language Tessiner Zeitung.
 In Lugano is based Radiotelevisione svizzera (RSI), a radio and television broadcasting branch of the national Swiss Broadcasting Corporation.